EternalllZM/rtd-codz/docs/source/rules.rst

 - **Includes pings, caps, and emote spam.**

-Please do not spam ping users or attempt to ping a large amount of users, unnecessarily use many caps, or spam a ridiculous amount of emotes.
+Please do not spam ping users or attempt to ping a large amount of users, unnecessarily use many caps, or spam a large amount of emotes.

 - **LFG (looking for group) should only be posted in LFG channels.**